 The Seventh Sin, Disrelish:

-Nothing to disrelish within the musical spectrum of Anoxide, and their album Mortals & Dogma.
+Nothing to disrelish within the musical spectrum of Anoxide and their album, Morals & Dogma.
+Therefore, this concludes Anoxide and their album, Morals & Dogma review.